 Changes in altitude will also affect the accuracy of the measurements.

 It is important to note the Bosch spec tests the accuracy of the sensor at 14.7 PSI atmospheric pressure (sea level).
 In the same way that the pre-calibrated resistor can not compensate for sensor wear, it can not compensate for changes in altitude.
-To illustrate how important a difference in altitude we can look at the difference between Innovate Motorsports’ office in Huntington Beach, CA which is at sea level, and Willow Springs Raceway in Rosamond, CA. The difference in altitude is approximately 2400 ft. between the two locations; this will make a difference in your measurements by as much as .2 AFR.
+To illustrate how important a difference in altitude we can look at the difference between Innovate Motorsports’ office in Cypress, CA which is at sea level, and Willow Springs Raceway in Rosamond, CA. The difference in altitude is approximately 2400 ft. between the two locations; this will make a difference in your measurements by as much as .2 AFR.
 If you do not have the ability to calibrate your sensor, and you happen to live in Denver (5280 ft. above sea level), your readings will be incorrect right from the start and will progressively get worse as the sensor degrades.

 The purpose of installing a wideband O2 system in a high performance engine is to accurately monitor the engine’s operating air/fuel ratio to ensure maximum performance and safety.
 If you are using a wideband system that does not allow the sensor to be recalibrated, you are putting your engine at risk.
 Whether you only perform the simple calibration once when you first install a sensor, or at the recommended intervals; Innovate Motorsports’ patented digital wideband O2 sensor controller technology will ensure that you have the fastest and most accurate wideband instrument available at any price.